Convergence (comics): Convergence: Batgirl

 One year after the dome has surrounded Gotham City of New Earth, Stephanie Brown (Batgirl), Tim Drake, and Cassandra Cain of New-Earth are waiting in the El Inferno desert when they are attacked by Catman of Flashpoint who states that he was transported here while fighting Gorilla Grodd.
 It is discovered that Batgirl was chosen to fight Catman.
 In a flashback sequence from when the dome first appeared, it is revealed that Stephanie had quit being Batgirl.
 Cassandra and Stephanie are living together when the news announces that several of Gotham's champions have been selected to fight the champions of other cities and that the winner of this fight ensures the survival of their city.
 Batgirl is on the list while Black Bat and Red Robin are not.
 Stephanie, a year out of shape, begins training with Cassandra.
 They are interrupted by stampeding Gotham City citizens eager to leave after dome dissolves.
 Batgirl is then surrounded by a force meant to take her to the contest when Tim and Cass grab on.
 This transports all three of them to the El Inferno desert.

 When Gotham City of Flashpoint was placed under a dome, Gorilla Grodd was locked up in a zoo after losing his powers.
 When the dome dissolved, Grodd began fighting Catman until they were both transported to the El Inferno desert: New Earth Gotham City vs. Flashpoint Gotham City.
-Black Bat fights Gorilla Grodd and begins losing as Batgirl begs for Grodd to fight her instead.
-Grodd states that he doesn't need to choose; he just needs to kill them all.
-Batgirl breaks free from Gorilla Grodd's grasp by ripping some hair from his head.
+Black Bat fights Grodd and begins losing as Batgirl begs for Grodd to fight her instead.
+Grodd states that he does not need to choose; he just needs to kill them all.
+Batgirl breaks free from Grodd's grasp by ripping some hair from his head.
 Red Robin is under Grodd's control, so Batgirl knocks him out.
 Batgirl proposes to Catman that they throw the fight so at least one of their cities will be saved.
 Catman informs Batgirl that Grodd has killed everyone he loves back in his world so he should at least help her save Gotham.
 Catman allows Batgirl to hit him, losing the fight and allowing Gotham's heroes to return to Gotham of New Earth.